camwestwood/xapi/recipes/case/create-case.md

 ### Object
 Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objecta) page.

-The object is a case that has been opened
+The object is the case that has been opened.

 #### Example:
 ``` javascript